MLB 2018 Preview: Five American League storylines to watch

 Five American League storylines to watch in 2018

-1. Will the addition of Martinez truly affect Boston's fortunes?
-Adding Martinez to any line-up makes it better.
+1. Will the addition of J.D.
+Martinez truly affect Boston's lineup?
+Adding Martinez to any lineup makes it better.
 The 30-year-old outfielder hit a career-high 45 home runs in 2017 and promises to give the Red Sox a huge boost on the power side.
 But as much as a boost as he may give, the Red Sox experienced a multitude of problems last season.
 Mookie Betts had a down year, Xander Bogaerts never figured it out, Jackie Bradley Jr. regressed and Dustin Pedroia was never healthy.
-Does Martinez fix all of their problems?
+Does Martinez fix all of their problems or will the Red Sox still have problems?

 2. How many wins will/won't Giancarlo Stanton add to the Yankees 2017 total?
-It's easy to pencil in the Yankees for 100-plus wins with the addition of the National League MVP.
-However, the Yankees did win 91 games last season, and they play in a good division that includes an improved Red Sox team.
+It's easy to pencil in the Yankees for 100-plus wins with the addition of the NL MVP.
+However, the Yankees did win 91 games last season, and they play in a good division that includes an improved Red Sox team as well.
 Will Stanton help New York win more games, or could they even lose a couple more?

 5. What will come of Shohei Ohtani?
-The favourite to be American League Rookie of the Year may not even be with Los Angeles Angels in May if he plays in April as he has in spring training.
+The proverbial favorite to be AL Rookie of the Year may not even be with the big league club in May if he plays in April as he has in spring training.
 The games before the season mean nothing, but Ohtani has also shown nothing as of yet.
 Will he figure things out anywhere early in the season without even mediocre results?
 Or does he need more seasoning in the minors to truly contribute to the Angels?